 The following compares environmental impacts associated with the No Project Alternative as compared to the impacts of the proposed Project.
 Air Quality

 The proposed Project would not conflict with or obstruct implementation of the applicable air quality plan.
 Estimated construction emissions from the proposed Project would not violate an air quality standard or contribute substantially to an existing or projected air quality violation.
 The proposed Project could result in a cumulatively considerable net increase of a criteria air pollutant for which the Project region is non-attainment under an applicable federal or state ambient air quality standard (including releasing emissions which exceed quantitative thresholds for ozone).
-The Project would not expose sensitive receptors to substantial pollutant concentrations and would not create objectionable odors affecting a substantial number of people.
+The Project would not create objectionable odors affecting a substantial number of people.